 The accommodation of oversize/overweight (OSOW) truck shipments on the Region’s arterial street and highway network should be improved to allow high-value goods—including exports of locally manufactured products to other countries—to be efficiently shipped to and from the Region.
 Unusually large or heavy goods shipped within or through the Region require that specific OSOW truck routes be used, and, depending on the size of the shipment, may require the relocation of overhead poles and wires in certain circumstances.

 State and local governments should work with Commission staff and local manufacturers, shippers, and utilities to improve the accommodation of OSOW shipments on the Region’s arterial network.
-Specific recommended actions include documenting and analyzing past OSOW truck shipments in the Region, using that information to assist in identifying a regional OSOW truck route network, and determining the infrastructure changes that need to be made (such as improving roadway curvature, reconstructing bridges with low clearance, or modifying roadway medians or low-hanging utility wires) to improve these routes for OSOW shipments.
+Specific recommended actions include analyzing past OSOW truck shipments in the Region, maintaining a regional OSOW truck route network, and determining the infrastructure changes that need to be made (such as improving roadway curvature, reconstructing bridges with low clearance, or modifying roadway medians or low-hanging utility wires) to improve these routes for OSOW shipments.

 Construct the Muskego Yard bypass

 Canadian Pacific Railway (CP) freight trains traveling through downtown Milwaukee currently pass through the Milwaukee Intermodal Station (MIS).
 MIS is a stop for Amtrak’s Hiawatha and Empire Builder intercity passenger trains.
 It would also be a stop for commuter rail service under VISION 2050 and for expanded intercity passenger rail service under the State’s long-range rail plan.